 In New Jersey Mfr.
 Ins.
 Grp. v.
-Holger Trucking Corp.21 the Appellate Division was asked "whether the claim is filed when an insured or health care provider first requests reimbursement for PIP benefits or when the insured submits a claim form requested by the insurer."22 The Court concluded that, "it is the submission of the PIP claim form that triggers the two-year statute of limitations period contained in N.J.S.A.
-39:6A-9.1..."23
+Holger Trucking Corp. the Appellate Division was asked to interpret the meaning of "the claim" in the context of N.J.S.
+39:6A-9.1.
+The question to be answered by the Court was "whether the claim is filed when an insured or health care provider first requests reimbursement for PIP benefits or when the insured submits a claim form requested by the insurer."
+The Court concluded that, "it is the submission of the PIP claim form that triggers the two-year statute of limitations period contained in N.J.S.A.
+39:6A-9.1...."
+The Court then turned its attention to determining whether the PIP claim is deemed "filed" when a generic form of PIP application is submitted to the insurer by a health care provider.

 In Abdulai v.
-Casabona the Court recognized that there were significant distinctions between the generic PIP application provided by the third-parties and the application provided to the insured by the insurer.24 Among the differences are: the presence of HIPPA authorizations that enable the surety to obtain additional treatment records critical in determining causality of injuries and treatment; the request for added detail regarding all household vehicles, insurance policies and family physician information."25
+Casabona the Court recognized that there were significant distinctions between the generic PIP application provided by the third-parties and the application provided to the insured the surety.
+Among the differences are: the presence of HIPPA authorizations that enable the surety to obtain additional treatment records critical in determining causality of injuries and treatment; the request for added detail regarding all household vehicles, insurance policies and family physician information."

-Relying on its decision in Holger, the Appellate Division concluded that a "claim" is "filed" when an insured's submission of a PIP application in the form requested by the insurer is received by the insurer.26 The Court explained that "an insurer should be entitled to rely on information it deems accurate and necessary for the proper processing of an application for PIP Benefits."27 The Court held that, "this information should be submitted in the form of a single document requested by the insured."28 To protect tortfeasors from dilatory conduct by errant insurance companies, such as allowing a claim to languish, the Court signaled that unreasonable delays in the processing of such paperwork may result in running of the statute of limitations.29
+Relying on its decision in Holger, the Appellate Division concluded that a "claim" is "filed" when an insured's submission of a PIP application in the form requested by the insurer is received by the insurer.
+This decision was predicated on the fundamental belief that "an insurer should be entitled to rely on information it deems accurate and necessary for the proper processing of an application for PIP Benefits."
+The Court went on to hold that, "this information should be